Switch .com Best Exchange Rates .com Best Exchange Rates .com Best Exchange Rates

 USD to THB Exchange Rate Forecast & Outlook

-Currently, USD/THB is trading close to the 90-day average but near recent highs, supported by risk-off sentiment and geopolitical tensions.
-The pair remains consolidating within its recent range, limited by...
+Currently, USD/THB is trading close to the 90-day average, holding near recent highs.
+The pair is supported by risk-off conditions and global risk sentiment.

 Read forecast